-Four men detained for offering namaz at mosque in Taj Mahal, say police
+Four men arrested for offering namaz at mosque in Taj Mahal, say police

 “No new practice can be started at the monument like Taj Mahal and even Supreme Court has endorsed the view that only Friday namaz is permitted at Taj Mahal,” Patel said.

-The Taj Mahal Masjid Intezamia Committee has asked the Archaeological Survey of India to provide it with a copy of the Supreme Court order.
+The Taj Mahal Masjid Intezamia Committee asked the Archaeological Survey of India to provide it with a copy of the Supreme Court order.

 “No such copy has been provided to us, nor there is any mention of it at the mosque in Taj Mahal or on the notice board,” said the committee’s chairman Syed Ibrahim Zaidi.